BLV-OSAV-USAV/.github/profile/README.md

 The main task of the FSVO is to actively promote the health and well-being of humans and animals.
 The central pillars of this approach are food safety and healthy eating for humans, and animal health and welfare for animals.

-This GitHub page is used to make individual projects publically accessible.
-Any information you find here may be outdated.
+This GitHub page is used to make individual projects publicly available.
+Any information you find here may be out of date.
 For definitive questions about the FSVO and its applications and systems, please visit the [official website.](https://www.blv.admin.ch/blv/en/home.html)